Brought to you by The National Institute for Trauma and Loss in Children (TLC)

 Breathing and Movement

-A simple lesson to begin with is deep belly breathing.
+Simple mind-body exercises to start with are deep belly breathing.
 In this activity, students will stand up straight with their feet shoulder-width apart, their bodies relaxed and their eyes closed.
 You will read the instructions for them to follow as they observe the breath as it flows through their body.

-Progressive muscle relaxation is another great activity for helping students becoming aware of their bodies as you guide them through tightening and then releasing their muscles from their heads to their toes.
+Progressive muscle relaxation is another great activity for helping students become aware of their bodies as you guide them through tightening and then releasing their muscles from their heads to their toes.

 Mindfulness exercises give kids the opportunity to be fully present in the moment.
 Being mindful and focused on a task can provide relief from revisiting past stress and trauma, like abuse or an absent family member, or from worrying about the future.